 She said, ‘I’d never heard of Therapeutic foster care before, but my friend is a very experienced foster carer, and she mentioned it in conversation.
 She said that therapeutic foster care is about caring for children who have often suffered significant trauma; it was considered a very ‘challenging’ role.’
 But the more I learned about Therapeutic foster care, the more I knew it was the right choice for me.’

 ‘I listened to her description of Therapeutic foster care.
 I knew my skills, personally and professionally, could be useful.
-More importantly, instinctively, deep down; the more I heard, the more I knew that therapeutic foster care was the one for me.’
+More importantly, instinctively, the more I heard, the more I knew that therapeutic foster care was the one for me.’

 Therapeutic foster care is a long-term commitment to children.

 ‘Therapeutic foster carers cannot support more than one child at a time.
 These children need 1:1 care in a nurturing environment, and many are older children.
 They are over six years of age and labelled as having ‘challenging behaviour’, often because of the significant trauma in their past.
 We must give them consistent support, which for me, is important.
 Also, I had another reason for choosing Therapeutic foster care; I wanted a child to be with me long-term.’

 ‘I know many children in care who need therapeutic foster carers are the hardest children to place with foster carers.
 Sadly, many of them are older children.
 Therapeutic foster carers must commit themselves long-term because older children need consistency and time dedicated to them.
 For these older children, the clock is ticking to leave care.
 They need help, now.’

 I knew I had to commit full-time to caring for a child.

 ‘It was my dream to make a difference in a vulnerable child’s life when they needed it most.
 But it would take a lot of time.
 I knew I had to commit full-time to a child, and myself, to do this right.
 But it was my time to give, and I chose to give my time for as long as needed.’